revolution-messaging/mobilize-php/README.md

 mobilize
 ========

-Client PHP library for the Mobilize SMS application from Revolution Messaging, LLC.
+PHP client library for the Mobilize SMS application from Revolution Messaging, LLC.